ISAITB/docs-itb-ta/source/api/index.rst

 on the operation:

 * The key identifying a **community**, for all operations that a community administrator can do through the user interface.
-* The :ref:`master API key <systemAdmin__config__restApi>`, for selected top-level operations that are normally reserved for the overall test bed administrator.
+* The :ref:`master API key <systemAdmin__config__restApi>`, for selected top-level operations that are normally reserved for the overall Test Bed administrator.

 The sections that follow provide instructions and examples for each operation.